 The TSNI started in 1999 and is based on the National Travel Survey run by the Department for Transport.
 Three years of data need to be combined to ensure the analysis carried out is robust.

-UPDATE: Due to the current situation related to COVID-19, there has been a delay in receiving the TSNI 2017-2019 datasets.
-As such, the 2017-2019 Headline Report is currently scheduled to be published in December 2020.
-Any further updates will be announced here.
+UPDATE: Due to the current situation related to COVID-19, there was a delay in receiving the TSNI 2017-2019 datasets.
+This has had a knock-on effect on the usual publication timetable of the TSNI reports.
+The 2017-2019 Headline Report was published in January 2021.
+The 2017-2019 In-depth Report will follow in Spring/Summer 2021.
+Further updates will be announced here.

 Analysis, Statistics and Research Branch (ASRB) have carried out various user engagement activities.
 The latest was a user consultation exercise in relation to the content and format of the 'Travel Survey for Northern Ireland’ (TSNI) headline and in-depth reports.
 The consultation period ran from 7 May 2019 to 2 July 2019.